 Fine-tuning these models was feasible on a single GPU due to their manageable size.
 We based our code on a blog post by \cite{gandhi2022fine} and adopted most of the original hyperparameters, with the exception of the learning rate.
 While many works default to a fixed value of $1 \times 10^{-5}$, we followed a recommendation by \cite{lodagala2023whisperfinetune} of using a learning rate 40× smaller than that used during pretraining.
 In our experiments, this adjustment led to more stable convergence across most of the model sizes.

-We applied early stopping between the 2nd and 3rd epoch after observing evaluation plateaus on all of the test sets.
+We applied early stopping between the 2nd and 3rd epoch after observing evaluation plateaus.
 None of the models showed signs of overfitting or catastrophic forgetting.
-All achieved significant improvements on the parliamentary test set, and importantly, also generalized well to broader Slovak speech - gradually yielding notable WER reductions on both the FLEURS and Common Voice subsets during training.
+All achieved substantial improvements on the parliamentary evaluation set and importantly also generalized well to broader Slovak speech, yielding notable WER reductions on both FLEURS and Common Voice during training.